IN-CORE/incore-docs/manual/source/faq.md

 - *I cannot install/update Jypyter Notebook.
 I encountered a* **EnvironmentNotWritableError** *while installing Jypyter Notebook.*

     This error has been reported if you 1) use Miniconda and 2) do not have full administrative privileges on your computer.
-    Jupyter Notebook is not part of Miniconda and it has to be installed separately.
+    Jupyter Notebook is not included in Miniconda and it has to be installed separately.
 The Environment error reflects lack of installation privileges causes.
 Remove Miniconda and install **Anaconda** instead.
 The latter comes with pre-installed Jupyter Notebook.